Presidency of Rutherford B. Hayes: Judicial appointments

+Political balance

+Power in national politics was now very closely balanced, as shown for example in the close popular vote totals in the presidential election of 1876, and even more dramatically in the quiet election of 1880 were each party carry 19 states, and the Republican won 48.3 percent of the popular vote versus 48.2 percent for the loser.
+The new Senate in 1877 contained 39 Republicans 36 Democrats and one independent.
+Meanwhile, the Democrats controlled the house by the slim margin of 153 to 140.
+Ohio, a closely balanced state, was famed for producing national leaders – such as Hayes, Garfield, John Sherman, and William McKinley on the Republican side.
+They had a knack for negotiation and compromise.
+There were very few troublemakers or demagogues on either side both parties saw the need to compromise and relax political tensions.
+The economy had now recovered from the harsh depression that ended in 1873, and the nation welcomed economic expansion, farm prosperity, and the entrepreneurship that was building great industries such as iron and steel and petroleum.
+Historian Richard White most recently has emphasized the "Quest for Prosperity" that characterized the Gilded Age after Reconstruction ended.

 End of Reconstruction

 Withdrawal from the South

 When Hayes assumed office, only two Republican state governments remained, in South Carolina and Louisiana.
 They were both propped up by federal troops.
 Hayes had been a firm supporter of Republican Reconstruction policies throughout his political career, but the first major act of his presidency was to end Reconstruction and return the South to "home rule."
 In South Carolina, Hayes withdrew federal soldiers on April 10, 1877, after Governor Wade Hampton III promised to respect the civil rights of African Americans.
 In Louisiana, Hayes appointed a commission to mediate between the rival governments of Republican Stephen B. Packard and Democrat Francis T. Nicholls.
 The commission chose to support Nicholls's government, and Hayes ended Reconstruction in Louisiana, and the country as a whole, on April 29, 1877.

 Some Republicans, such as Blaine, strongly criticized the end of Reconstruction.
 However, even without the conditions of the disputed 1876 election, Hayes would have been hard-pressed to continue the policies of his predecessors.
 The House of Representatives in the 45th Congress was controlled by the Democratic Party, and the Democrats refused to appropriate enough funds for the army to continue to garrison the South.
 Even among Republicans, devotion to continued military Reconstruction was fading in the face of persistent Southern insurgency and violence.